 - Choledocholithiasis.
 This happens when gallstones have moved to the common bile duct where they may be stuck, causing a blockage that doesn’t allow the gallbladder or rest of the biliary tree to drain.

-- cholecystitis: inflammation of the gallbladder
+- Cholecystitis.
+This is inflammation of the gallbladder.

-- pancreatitis: inflammation of the pancreas
+- Pancreatitis.
+This is inflammation of the pancreas.

 Risks of open gallbladder removal include:

 - allergic reaction to anesthesia or other drugs

 - heart problems, such as rapid heart rate, heart attack, or heart failure

 - injury to the bile ducts or small intestine